 Kale, Butternut Squash & Farro Salad with Feta & Pomegranate Recipe

 Disclaimer: This article may contains affiliate links.
-That means if you click a link and make a purchase, we make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 One of my favourite new dinners to throw together on a weeknight is this kale, butternut squash and farro salad with feta and pomegranate.
 It’s not complicated to make and has a lot of nutritional value, so it makes for an incredibly hearty dinner and flavourful dinner option.

-Combining the kale with nutty faro, sweet roasted butternut squash, and some crumbled feta and tart pomegranate, there is a lot going on in this salad that makes it an excellent healthy dinner option.
+Combining the kale with nutty farro, sweet roasted butternut squash, and some crumbled feta and tart pomegranate, there is a lot going on in this salad that makes it an excellent healthy dinner option.
 Also – you can make (and dress) it ahead of time!

 Kale Butternut Squash Farro Salad